SymbioticLove/Recipe-Bot-Training/README.md

 This is the actual training script for the bot.
 A high level breakdown is as follows:
 <div>&nbsp</div>
 <ol>
-  <li>The script has a defined random value to begin training from set in the env; a seed.
+  <li>The script has a defined value used to generate a randomized value for testing.
 For reproducable results, this must be included and remain unchanged throughout the training process</li>
   <li>The data from the .pkl file(s) is loaded in and normalized</li>
   <li>The training data is then split again into 2 sets, training (80%) and validation (20%)</li>
   <li>The number of iterations (epochs here) and batch size are defined</li>